korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 For writing files, something similar occurs, so there's temporary storage, that gets filled up as writes are executed, on a **Writer** class.
 Physical writes to disk happen when the buffer is flushed.
-In other words, not every write or print statement you execute, is going to be physically written, until the buffer is flushed.
+In other words, not every write or print statement you execute is going to be physically written, until the buffer is flushed.
 This is the process of taking the text stored in the buffer, and writing it to the output file, and clearing the buffer's cache.